Adler-p/SmartDine/auth/README.md

 ## Features
 - User authentication for staff (signup, signin, signout).
 - Session management for customers (using cookies).
-- Refresh token support ofr secure and scalable authentication (frontend will check token expiry and trigger this endpoint to refresh token).
+- Refresh token support for secure and scalable authentication (frontend will check token expiry and trigger this endpoint to refresh token).

 ## API Endpoints